Scott Lowell

-Scott Lowell (born February 22, 1965, in Denver, Colorado) is an American actor best known for his role as Ted Schmidt on the Showtime drama Queer as Folk.
+Scott Lowell (born February 22, 1965) is an American actor best known for his role as Ted Schmidt on the Showtime drama Queer as Folk.

 Biography

-Lowell was adopted in Denver, Colorado, and raised just outside New Haven, Connecticut.
+Lowell was born on February 22, 1965, and was adopted in Denver, Colorado.
+His biological parents are Pentecostal and his adoptive parents are Jewish.
+He grew up outside New Haven, Connecticut.
 He attended Hopkins School and Connecticut College in New London, Connecticut.
 He moved to Chicago shortly after college to pursue acting.

+He is on the board of the Tyler Clementi Foundation.